Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

     Blowing out at well A1 in "12"
     Dropping tip well A1 in "12"

+The pipette will aspirate more liquid than it intends to dispense by the minimum volume of the pipette.
+This is called the ``disposal_volume``, and can be specified in the call to ``distribute``.

 If there are multiple source wells, the pipette will never combine their volumes into the same tip.